periode/women-in/README.md

 ## body

-- Donna Haraway | [A Hacker Manifesto](http://faculty.georgetown.edu/irvinem/theory/Haraway-CyborgManifesto-1.pdf) | The impact of technology on our human bodies
+- Donna Haraway | [A Cyborg Manifesto](http://faculty.georgetown.edu/irvinem/theory/Haraway-CyborgManifesto-1.pdf) | The impact of technology on our human bodies

 ## race